tamnguyenbbt/Okapi/README.md

 ### Customise Test Report (Optional)

 * Implement **IReportFormatter** interface.
-* To generate test reports for test cases, you need to decorate your test case methods with Okpai **TestCase** attribute.
+* To generate test reports for test cases, you need to decorate your test case methods with Okapi **TestCase** attribute.
 To generate test reports for test steps, decorate test step methods with Okapi **Step** attribute.

-* Call **TestReport.Verify()** to perform assertions and update report (you can use any assertion library but **TestReport** class has assertion methods with built-in reporting engine for Okapi so it serves two purposes - assert and report)
+* Call **TestReport.Verify()**, **TestReport.IsTrue()**, etc. to perform assertions and update report (you can use any assertion library but **TestReport** class has assertion methods with built-in reporting engine for Okapi so it serves two purposes - assert and report)

 * Call **TestReport.Report()** at the end of the test case methods and test step methods to send the report to IReportFormatter